 Type II diabetes can be treated with medication and lifestyle change, the kind of change most everyone finds very difficult to accomplish, and the older we get the more difficult it seems to become.
 Maureen doesn’t accept the idea that being 75 years old means change can’t be accomplished.
 “I’m not about to give myself a bye because of age,” says Maureen.
 “If the challenge is now then now is the time to act.”

-It was a blood test during a routine health visit that helped Maureen get an early start on her road to overcoming her Type II diagnosis.
+It was a blood test during a routine health visit that helped Maureen to get an early start on her road to overcoming her Type II diagnosis.
 Early diagnosis is a key to successfully treating Type II diabetes because when a diagnosis is made early, often called pre-diabetes, changing lifestyle habits can return the body to a non-diabetic balance much more quickly and without long-term damage.
-Untreated, diabetes can result in amputations, blindness and many other debilitating outcomes.
+Untreated, diabetes can result in amputations, blindness, and many other debilitating outcomes.

 “I was in the diabetic range but it was an early diagnosis, and my doctor asked if I wanted to enter a medically-monitored weight loss program,” explains Maureen.
 “I wasn’t against that option, but it is expensive and I would have to drive to Cedar Rapids.
 As a retired person I don’t have a lot of money waiting around to be spent, and though I can drive in traffic, I don’t enjoy it.”